 Meanwhile, make the 'Creamy Avocado Drizzle' by pureeing the avocado, Almond milk, sea salt and pepper in a high speed blender; puree until smooth.
 Add more almond milk if you'd like a thinner consistency.

-Remove the tomatoes from the oven and stuff with sauteed chickpeas, scallions, diced bell pepper, lemon zest, arugula, fresh herbs and drizzle of the avocado sauce.
+Remove the tomatoes from the oven and stuff with sauteed chickpeas, croutons, scallions, diced bell pepper, lemon zest, arugula, fresh herbs and drizzle of the avocado sauce.
 Garnish with sesame seeds.
 Drizzle with a splash of olive oil if needed.
 Serve immediately.